Guidelines on the Appointment of Foreign Defence, Military, Naval and Air Attachés

 4.2 “accreditation calls” refers to the ceremony of introduction of the defence, military, naval or air attaché conducted by, and held at, the Directorate of Protocol and Foreign Liaison (DPFL3) of the Department of National Defence.

 5.1 Foreign States wishing to appoint a defence, military, naval or air attaché to Canada must request written consent by way of Note addressed to the Office of Protocol of the Department of Foreign Affairs and International Trade.
-When submitting an official request the diplomatic mission must, in addition to submitting a curriculum vitæ, include the following:
+When submitting an official request, the diplomatic mission must provide the following information: